A Low Down Dirty Shame: Plot

 At the club, Shame and Mendoza exchange words, then get into a Mexican standoff with Mendoza using his date as a hostage.
 When Wayman attempts to get Shame's attention, Mendoza uses the distraction to escape.
-Shame goes to Peaches to find Angela gone (she and Peaches had gotten into an argument earlier), and Capt.
-Nunez waiting for him.
+Shame goes to Peaches to find Angela gone (she and Peaches had gotten into an argument earlier), and Captain Nunez waiting for him.
 He has Nunez place Peaches in protective custody and heads off to find Angela.

-Shame meets Angela at a storage locker and discovers the real reason Mendoza wants her dead: she stole $20 million of his money.
-At a motel Shame receives a call from Mendoza informing him he has kidnapped Peaches and will exchange her for Angela and his money.
+Shame meets Angela at a motel and discovers the real reason Mendoza wants her dead: she stole $20 million of his money.
+At the motel, Shame receives a call from Mendoza informing him he has kidnapped Peaches and will exchange her for Angela and his money.
 The two agree to meet at a Mendoza-owned shopping mall.
-Angela tries to convince Shame to leave with her, yet admitting that he cares for Peaches, Shame refuses and the two of them head to the mall.
+Angela tries to convince Shame to leave with her, however, admitting that he cares for Peaches, Shame refuses and the two of them head to the mall.

-Before the exchange, Sonny admits he was the one who killed the other detectives, because they wouldn't take Mendoza's bribe without Shame.
+Before the exchange, Sonny admits he was the one who killed the other detectives because they wouldn't take Mendoza's bribe without Shame.
 He left Shame alive to take the blame.
-Peaches and Angela are placed on the escalator, and Mendoza discovers that Angela is a mannequin.
-With a gun hidden on the escalator Peaches begins shooting.
-Shame kills the mercenaries hired by Sonny, Luis is attacked by the dogs that were supposed to kill Shame, and Sonny is killed by Angela.
+Peaches and Angela are placed on the escalator, and Mendoza discovers that "Angela" is actually a mannequin.
+With a gun hidden on the escalator, Peaches begins shooting.
+Shame kills the mercenaries hired by Sonny, Luis is attacked by the dogs that were supposed to kill Shame, and Angela kills Sonny.

 Mendoza captures Peaches, only to be confronted by Shame.
 After winning a fistfight, Shame arrests Mendoza, who is then killed by Angela.
-She attempts to kill Shame, telling him she knows he won’t allow her to keep the money she stole.
+She attempts to kill Shame, telling him she knows he won't allow her to keep the money she stole.
 Peaches comes and fights off Angela.
 Nunez threatens to arrest Shame, but Shame reminds Nunez that he helped take down a drug lord, identified Sonny as the DEA mole, found a federal witness on the run (Angela, who is lead away in handcuffs for her crimes), and recovered $15 million in stolen drug money.
 Nunez reluctantly lets Shame go.
 Shame keeps $5 million for expenses, with Peaches getting perks of a romantic relationship with Shame.

 Soundtrack

-A soundtrack containing hip hop and R&B music was released on November 8, 1994, by Hollywood Records and Jive Records.
+A soundtrack containing hip hop and R&B music was released on November 8, 1994, by Jive Records and Hollywood Records.
 It peaked at #70 on the Billboard 200 and #14 on the Top R&B/Hip-Hop Albums.